neurosity/eeg-pipes/README.md

 ## EEG Pipes

 #### By Neurosity

-Blazingly fast EEG transformers implemented as "Pipeable" RxJS operators for Node and the Browser.
+Blazing fast EEG transformers implemented as "Pipeable" RxJS operators for Node and the Browser.

 Features include:

-* FFT
+- FFT
-* PSD and Power Bands
+- PSD and Power Bands
-* Buffering and Epoching
+- Buffering and Epoching
-* IIR Filters
+- IIR Filters
-* Signal Quality (new)
+- Signal Quality (new)
-* and more.
+- and more.

 [Read full documentation](https://neurosity.github.io/eeg-pipes)